The University of Southampton

 Abstract

-Background: Covid-19 has been shown to be having a disproportionate impact on the health of individuals from different ethnic groups and those employed in certain occupations, whilst the indirect impacts of Covid-19, including the closure of schools and business and the move to home working, fall disproportionately on the young and on women.
-These factors may in turn impact upon sleep health.
-Research on sleep deprivation during the pandemic crisis to date has been limited.
-The present study aimed to explore the levels and social determinants of self-reported sleep loss among the general population during the Covid-19 pandemic in the UK, with a particular focus on ethnic and gender disparities.
+Background: Covid-19 has a disproportionate impact on the health of individuals from Black, Asian, and Minority Ethnic (BAME) groups and those in certain occupations, whilst the indirect impacts of COVID-19, such as school closures and home working, has disproportionately affected young persons and women.
+Concern over such direct and indirect effects may also impact upon sleep.
+We explore the levels and social determinants of self-reported sleep loss among the UK population during the pandemic, focusing on ethnic and gender disparities.

-Conclusions: the pandemic has widened the disparity of sleep deprivation across different groups, with women with young children, key workers and people of BAME heritage all experiencing difficulty in sleeping, which in turn may negatively affect mental and physical health and well-being.
+Interpretation: the pandemic has widened sleep deprivation disparities, with women with young children, COVID-19 infection and BAME individuals experiencing sleep loss, which may adversely affect their mental and physical health.

 Text